f3d-app/f3d/README.md

 # Contributing

-We envision F3D as a community-driven project, we love to see how the project is growing thanks to the contributions from the community.
+F3D as a community-driven, inclusive and beginner-friendly project.
+We love to see how the project is growing thanks to the contributions from the community.
 We would love to see your face in the list below!
 If you want to contribute to F3D, you are very welcome to!
-Take a look at our [contribution documentation](CONTRIBUTING.md).
+Take a look at our [contribution documentation](CONTRIBUTING.md), [governance documentation](doc/dev/GOVERNANCE.md) and [code of conduct](CODE_OF_CONDUCT.md).

 <a href="https://github.com/f3d-app/f3d/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=f3d-app/f3d" />